 A full list is available on the Artificial Sweetener List page, and each is rated for taste and safety.

-Artificial sweeteners have an older history than most people think.
+Artificial sweeteners have an older history than most people think and many were discovered in unusual circumstances.

 Saccharin was discovered in 1879.
 And it was discovered by accident, not invented.
 Indeed every common artificial sweetener was discovered by accident by scientists developing other products.